spatie/laravel-database-mail-templates/README.md

         $this->location = $meetup->location;
     }

-    // We need a method to get the meetup group id to use in the mail template's `scopeForMailable()` scope: public function getMeetupGroupId(): int
+    // provide a method to get the meetup group id so we can use it in MeetupMailTemplate public function getMeetupGroupId(): int
     {
         return $this->meetup->meetup_group_id;